Skip to main content

 Once you have a clear sense of what is moving, where it's going, and how it will work when it gets there, your migration activities are ready to begin.
 It goes without saying that the more complicated your architecture, the more careful you need to be.

 The best practice is to start the process by migrating the least complex applications first, leaving any mission-critical applications for later in the cycle to help minimise downtime.
-However, some organisations opt for a parallel operation model (using both cloud-based and on-premise applications) first before fully transferring to the ported applications.
+However, some organisations first opt for a parallel operation model (using both cloud-based and on-premise applications) before fully transferring to the ported applications.

 Rigorous monitoring and maintenance